Tommy Riggs and Betty Lou: The show

 The cast included Bert Wheeler, Hank Ladd, and Dick Wheeler.
 Ben Gage was the announcer, and Victor Young was musical director.
 Anita Ellis was the program's vocalist.
 Sam Moore and Robert Brewster were writer and producer, respectively.

 It was one of the earliest shows scripted by comedy writer, comedian and bestselling author Jack Douglas.
 Despite the contributions of Douglas, Riggs never attained a level equal to that of Fanny Brice, famed for her Baby Snooks character.
 In the 1940s, Riggs faded as the popularity of Edgar Bergen (whose Charlie McCarthy character was inevitably compared to Betty Lou) expanded.
 Tommy Riggs and Betty Lou ran from 1938 to 1940 on NBC, then returned for the summer of 1942 on CBS, after which was picked up for a single season on NBC in 1942–43.
 Riggs then joined the Navy, taking Betty Lou to Allied camps in the Far East for 18 months; when he returned, radio audiences had largely forgotten him.
-Riggs had a final run on CBS in the summer of 1946, after which returned to Pittsburgh, where he died in 1967.

 Legacy

-Riggs was later awarded a star on the Hollywood Walk of Fame, and is one of only two honorees who share his star with a fictional character (the other, Clayton Moore and the Lone Ranger).
+Tommy Riggs and Betty Lou was awarded a star on the Hollywood Walk of Fame.
+The star is one of only two to list an honoree alongside a fictional character; the other is Clayton Moore and the Lone Ranger.

-In order to find out how he was able to do Betty Lou's voice in the first place, Riggs consulted with doctors at Cornell Medical College.
-He was told that his throat muscles were unusually large and strong—the strongest they had seen, causing the unusual condition.

 Wally Maher played the character Wilbur on Tommy Riggs and Betty Lou and later used the same voice, mannerisms and catchphrases ("I like him, he's silly") when voicing Screwy Squirrel in Tex Avery's short-lived animated series of the same name.